There are two different guitars, both referred to as RR6. One was intended for export (the "US type") and one for domestic sale (the "Japanese type").

 Heartfield part number: 031-0800.

-First documented month of manufacture: December 1989 (serial number L89238, see guitar below).
+First documented month of manufacture: March 1988 (serial number C88029, not pictured on the site).
 Last documented month of manufacture: December 1989 (serial number L89238, see guitar below).
 It never appeared in Fender Frontline magazine, and has so far only been spotted in a 1990 Japanese Heartfield Catalogue.

 Click on a serial number to view an instrument's known history.